EslamHiko/fullstack-engineer-task/README.md

   - Searchbar
   - Filter Candidates By Their Jobs
   - Importing Candidates from CSV files
-  - Exporting Candidates from CSV files
+  - Exporting Candidates as CSV file
   - Deleting all Candidates from database

 ### How to run (Server)